 Step 1.
 Choose a Slide

 Open the presentation you wish to work with.
-For this tutorial, I will continue using the Email presentation based on the Fox Google Slides Template.
+For this tutorial, I will continue using the Email presentation based on the Fox Google Slides Template (no longer avaliable.

 To select a slide, click on a thumbnail on the left.
 The selected slide displays: